TaiseiIto/HelloRust/README.md

 # HelloRust

-I learn Rust in this repository.
+I learn Rust with reference to [this page](https://doc.rust-jp.rs/book-ja/) in this repository.